rbachawal/Mywork/Motr/MotrCodeStyle.md

           if (reply == NULL)
                   M0_LOG(M0_ERROR, "failed to allocate reply fop");

-      try to describe error using current context, and not a low-level (which might be already logged by the other func), for example it would be bad to report the above error like this:
+      Try to describe error using current context, and not a low-level (which might be already logged by the other func), for example it would be bad to report the above error like this:

           "failed to allocate memory"

-  * choose appropriate trace level for each M0_LOG(), a general guidelines for this can be found in lib/trace.h in documentation of m0_trace_level enum.
+  * Choose appropriate trace level for each M0_LOG(), a general guidelines for this can be found in lib/trace.h in documentation of m0_trace_level enum.

-  * consider using M0_ENTRY()/M0_LEAVE() at function's entry and exit points, as well as M0_RC() and M0_ERR_INFO() to explicitly return from function, which conforms to the standard return code convention.
+  * Consider using M0_ENTRY()/M0_LEAVE() at function's entry and exit points, as well as M0_RC() and M0_ERR_INFO() to explicitly return from function, which conforms to the standard return code convention.